1. On discovering a data breach, which regulators or other government agencies should be notified?

 3. What agencies have the power to conduct dawn raids on private sector companies?
 What legislation gives those agencies the power to undertake those inspections?

-The competent authority for conductin dawn raids is the Commission for Protection of Competition of the Republic of Serbia (“Commission”).
+The competent authority which performs dawn raids is the Commission for Protection of Competition of the Republic of Serbia (“Commission”).

 4. On what bases, including privilege and/or confidentiality, may organisations refuse to permit the seizure of documents?

-Under Article 55 of the Protection of Competition Act, there is no basis on which a party to the proceedings may refuse to permit the seizure of documents.
+According to Article 55 of the Serbian Protection of Competition Act, there is no basis on which a party to the proceedings may refuse to permit the seizure of documents.

-On other hand, a party to the proceedings holds (amongst other rights) a right to request:
+On the other hand, a party to the proceedings holds (amongst other rights) a right to request:

-- that documents, which constitute confidential communication within the meaning of Article 51 of the Protection of Competition Act, be specially marked and separated from the documentation collected during the dawn raid; and
+- Those documents. which represent confidential communication within the meaning of the provision of Article 51 of the Protection of Competition Act, be specially marked and separated from the documentation collected during the dawn raid; and

-- copies of the record of the inspection from Commission officials, and the list of collected documentation and belongings copied or temporarily seized during the dawn raid.
+- Copies of the minutes of the inspection from officials of the Commission, and the list of collected documentation and belongings which are copied or temporarily seized during the dawn raid.

-Furthermore, attorney-client privileged communication (any form of communication between the party being investigated and its attorney which is directly related to the procedure) is also considered protected information in accordance with Article 51 of the Protection of Competition Act, meaning that this information cannot be seized or used in proceedings by officials conducting the investigation and procedure.
+Furthermore, attorney-client privileged communication (any form of communication between the party against whom the procedure is conducted and its attorney which is directly related to the procedure) is also considered as protected information in accordance with Article 51 of the Serbian Protection of Competition Act, which means that this information cannot be seized nor used in the proceedings by the official person conducting the investigation and the procedure.

 5. What are the circumstances under which an employee is entitled to protection when reporting an alleged wrongdoing?

-The Whistleblowers Protection Act (“Official Gazette of Republic of Serbia”, No 128/2014), defines whistleblowers as individuals who disclose information about their work, recruitment process, use of services provided by state bodies, public officials and public utilities, business cooperation, and ownership over a company.
-Whistleblowing is the disclosure of information that relates to (i) breaches of regulations, (ii) breaches of human rights, (iii) misconduct by public officials, (iv) threats to life, (v) public health, (vi) safety, and (vii) the environment, as well as (viii) the prevention of large scale damage.
+In accordance with the Whistleblowers Protection Act (“Official Gazette of Republic of Serbia”, No. 128/2014), whistleblowers are individuals who disclose information about their work engagement, recruitment process, use of services provided by state bodies, incumbents of public office and public services, business cooperation, and ownership over a company.
+Whistleblowing is the disclosure of information that relates to (i) breaches of regulations, (ii) breaches of human rights, (iii) misconduct by incumbents of public office, (iv) threats to life, (v) public health, (vi) safety, and (vii) the environment, as well as (viii) the prevention of large-scale damage.
 Such disclosure may be made to the whistleblower's employer (internal whistleblowing), a competent state body (external whistleblowing), or the public.
 The Whistleblowers Protection Act provides specific rules for each of these types of whistleblowing.

-The whistleblower is entitled to protection if: (i) whistleblowing against an employer, competent state body or making a public disclosure in the manner prescribed by law, (ii) discloses information within a year from the day of learning about the action that is being disclosed, and no later than ten years from the performance of the action, and (iii) at the moment of disclosure, an average person with similar knowledge and experience as the whistleblower would put faith in the veracity of the disclosed information.
+The whistleblower is entitled to protection if he/she: (i) performs whistleblowing against the employer, competent state body, or the public in the manner prescribed by law, (ii) discloses information within a year from the day of finding out about the action that is subject to disclosure, and no later than ten years from the performance of the action, and (iii) at the moment of disclosure, an average person with similar knowledge and experience as the whistleblower would put faith in the veracity of disclosed information.

 The protection also applies to the following individuals if they prove that they have been exposed to adverse action: (i) individuals close to whistleblower, (ii) individuals exposed to adverse action because they were mistakenly marked as whistleblowers, (iii) individuals who disclosed information while performing official duties, and (iv) individuals who requested data regarding information.